alexandruast/platform-inception/README.md

 Sandbox infrastructure (Nomad, Consul, Vault, Fabio) is provisioned from Factory-Jenkins.
 Production infrastructure requires consul/vault clusters for factory and prod.

 #### ToDo

+##### Improvements
+* write groovy logic in job-dsl to retrieve all variables from consul
+* yaml-to-consul to delete only non-declared keys
-mask docker files and nomad jobs - user selects runtime
+* mask docker files and nomad jobs - user selects runtime
-fluentd to listen on udp socket
+* fluentd to listen on udp socket
-looging, metrics and monitoring light dashboard
-service health dashboard
-authenticate consul with vault for write operations
+* authenticate consul with vault for write operations
-build publish plugin - run build on another jenkins(prod)
-hide sensitive info from console output
+* hide sensitive info from console output
-store archive/backups
+* store archives/backups

-#### Looking for contributors for the following
+##### Features
+* platform-config to have a structure to permit multi-tenancy
+* streamlined CI tool to trigger jobs per tenant
+* streamlined health, logging, metrics and monitoring dashboard
+* artifact repository
+* build publish plugin - run build on prod-jenkins
-docker-enforcer and vulnerability assessment for docker images/files write groovy logic in job-dsl to retrieve all variables from consul, rather than having them spread out in groovy files
+* docker-enforcer and vulnerability assessment for docker images/files

 #### Changelog
-added java echo service
+moved variables from parametrized builds to environment using envinject added java echo service
 added ws-cleanup directories purge to hourly cron
 added hourly cron